 Health Administration, M.H.A.

-The Master in Health Administration (M.H.A.) prepares graduates for managerial and leadership roles in the challenging and complex field of nonprofit healthcare administration.
-The curriculum develops advanced executive abilities through a combination of core competencies and specialized areas of concentration.
+The Master in Health Administration (MHA) prepares graduates for leadership roles in the challenging and complex field of nonprofit health care administration.
+The curriculum develops nationally recognized healthcare leadership competencies and provides specialized areas of concentration.

 Listen to Podcast